 Tax Guide for Destination Management Companies

-A DMC is a type of a travel service company that provides knowledge, expertise, and resources for designing, organizing, and implementing events and activities for clients.
-Examples of these events and activities include:
+A Destination Management Company (DMC) is a type of a travel service company that provides knowledge, expertise, and resources for designing, organizing, and implementing events and activities for clients.
+DMCs do not include businesses that operate as a caterer or as a wedding planner.
+Examples of events and activities coordinated by DMCs include:

 - Team building retreats